MEDICAL HYDROXYAPATITE

 NASA's patented technology

 In our mouths, there is a constant daily cycle occurring in which the mineral components of tooth enamel are dissolved by acids from foods and plaque bacteria ("demineralization"), but then replaced by saliva, which restores the dissolved mineral components of the teeth, returning them to their original state again (“remineralization").
-If, depending on your age or health, you produce less saliva, or if you neglect to take care of your teeth, this can cause the oral cavity to become acidic, prolonging the demineralization process and makes it harder for remineralization to occur, and this can lead to tooth decay.
-NASA was working on a solution to the problem of astronauts' teeth and bones becoming brittle in a zero-gravity environment and proposed using a hydroxyapatite precursor as a filler to restore this necessary mineral.
+If, depending on your age or health, you produce less saliva, or if you neglect to take care of your teeth, this can cause the oral cavity to become acidic, prolonging the demineralization process and making it harder for remineralization to occur, which can lead to tooth decay.
+NASA was working on a solution to the problem of protecting astronauts' teeth and bones in a zero-gravity environment and proposed using a hydroxyapatite precursor called brushite as a filler to restore this necessary mineral.

 1978